 I have a question about the class.
 What is the best way to reach the course staff?

 Stanford students please use an internal class forum on Piazza so that other students may benefit from your questions and our answers.
-If you have a personal matter, email us at the class mailing list firstname.lastname@example.org.
+If you have a personal matter, email us at the class instructors mailing list (firstname.lastname@example.org) .